plainionist/Plainion.JekyllLint/docs/ReadMe.md

 You can instruct Plainion.JekyllLint to treat all warnings as errors by passing ```-warning-to-error``` command line switch.

 You can instruct Plainion.JekyllLint to treat all errors as warnings by passing ```-error-to-warning``` command line switch.

+# Contribution

+You have ideas to improve Plainion.JekyllLint?
+You are welcome to contribute!

+Plainion.JekyllLint is hosted on [GitHub](https://github.com/plainionist/Plainion.JekyllLint).
+Just clone the repository, [setup your environment](Contribution) and get your fingers dirty ;-) Send me a pull request when you are done!